 The Ships and Their Facilities/Amenities

-Ocean ships are big, carrying thousands of passengers.
+Ocean ships are massive, carrying thousands of passengers.
 Our last Alaskan cruise ship, for example, accommodates between 2,800 – 2,900 passengers.
 Caribbean cruise ships are even more significant in size, with a passenger capacity of over 5,000.
 Because they are larger and cater to more passengers, ocean ships offer lots of amenities.
 They can include several pools, multiple eating places, theatre, shops, casino, gym, spa, to name a few.

 Riverboats are smaller, with passenger count in the low hundreds.
 We were only around 190 passengers in the last river cruise we took at the Danube.
 As such, riverboats typically would only have one main restaurant, a couple of smaller dining venues, a small spa or gym, or a business center (if any).
 As the passenger count is much lower, you do not have to “fight” for space in the dining places and other common areas.
 The atmosphere is also quite social, and you can quickly make new friends.

 Cabins or staterooms of riverboats are slightly smaller.
 But they are comfortably laid out to allow you to relax and enjoy your private time after a full day of excursion.
 The bonus is most (if not all) staterooms have windows and outside views, even those on the lowest decks.

 The cabin we had during our Danube River Cruise was on the lowest deck, which sits in part below the waterline.
 Yet we had two tall windows.
 It was compact but efficiently designed, with just the right minimalist aesthetics.
 Smart touches such as heated bathroom floors, large, interactive TVs and mini-fridges stocked with water and can chill bottles of wine, helped us unwind in comfort.